Chartreux cats

 Chartreux cats tend to be quiet, rarely making noises such as mewing or crying, in fact some do not meow at all.
 Nonetheless, they do purr with great enthusiasm.

-Neither gregarious nor shy, Chartreux are calm and tend to hang back and observe, rather than rushing in.
+Neither gregarious nor shy, Chartreux cats are calm and tend to hang back and observe, rather than rushing in.
 They are tolerant and gentle with strangers, children and other animals.
 They are very affectionate and tend to bond with one person in their household.
 They will follow him everywhere and comfort him when he is sad or ill.
 Their supportive, cheerful presence can be wonderful for elderly people and people living alone.

 Yet this devotion is never obtrusive.
-Chartreux do not demand attention, and are content to sit quietly when you are busy.
+Chartreux cats do not demand attention, and are content to sit quietly when you are busy.
 They have a strong sense of proper behavior and likewise appreciate courtesy from others.

-Chartreux tend to withdraw from conflict rather than becoming fearful or aggressive.
+Chartreux cats tend to withdraw from conflict rather than becoming fearful or aggressive.
 They accommodate themselves to most situations without complaint.
 They even tolerate traveling without forgetting their good manners.
 Chartreux neither mind being left alone for long periods.
 Finally being creatures of habit, they enjoy the same games and rituals day after day.

-Chartreux cats breed standards
+Chartreux cat breed standards

-Their ears are medium sized and slightly flaring.
+The Chartreux cat ears are medium sized and slightly flaring.
 They are set high on the head giving the cat an alert look.

-The Chartreux possess large and open eyes.
+The Chartreux cat has large and open eyes.
 Their shape is not too rounded, with the outer corner being slightly turned upwards.
 Their color has to be pure and vivid, varying from deep yellow to deep copper.
 Any traces of green or watery (i.e. faded color tones) are considered a fault.

-Their tail is of medium length, sometimes tapering, however the tip must be rounded and of the same color as the body.
+The Chartreux cat tail is of medium length, sometimes tapering, however the tip must be rounded and of the same color as the body.
 The nose leather, as well as the paws can only be of blue-gray color.

 The Chartreux coat, finally, should be glossy and dense, slightly woolly at the base, with a luxurious growth.
 Its double coat makes the hair stand out.
 All shades of blue are permissible, ranging from pale blue-gray to a deeper blue-gray.
 However, pale blue-gray is by far preferred.